The term ‘complex recruitment’ is commonly used in reference to the way recruitment marketing is carried out in the following sectors:

 An Applicant Tracking System that’s 100% configurable doesn’t dictate or hamper your recruitment process.
 On the contrary, it allows you to design your process flow and matches your internal language.

-So, the sector specific irregularities of your complex recruitment process are pulled in to alignment, saving you time and removing room for error.
+So, the sector-specific irregularities of your complex recruitment process are pulled into alignment, saving you time and removing room for error.
 For example: -

-- Application Form – It’s not unusual for a CV and an application form to be required in complex recruitment process.
+- Application Form – It’s not unusual for a CV and an application form to be required in a complex recruitment process.
 When this is the case, an Applicant Tracking System can pre-populate application forms through CV parsing.
 This helps save applicants time by removing the need for unnecessary duplication.

-- Employment history – Your Applicant Tracking System can automatically carry out career gap analysis on applications for roles with strict safeguarding measures.
+- Employment history – Your Applicant Tracking System can automatically carry out a career gap analysis on applications for roles with strict safeguarding measures.
 Plus, it can flag to candidates with employment gaps that they’re unable to continue with their applications without accounting for their gaps.

 When candidates pass the initial killer question stage it’s often relevant that they’re also panel screened and scored against your pre-defined justifiable criteria.